JasonMahdjoub/MaDKitLanEdition/README.md

 	...
 	dependencies {
 		...
-		compile(group:'com.distrimind.madkit', name: 'MaDKitLanEdition', version: '2.3.6-STABLE')
+		compile(group:'com.distrimind.madkit', name: 'MaDKitLanEdition', version: '2.4.0-STABLE')
 		...
 	}
 	...

+To use madkit GUI based on java swing, you can use the next driver.
+If you do not include any GUI driver, MaDKitLanEdition will continue to work without GUI.
+	...
+	dependencies {
+		...
+		compile(group:'com.distrimind.madkit.gui.swing', name: 'MadkitSwingDriver', version: '2.4.0-STABLE')
+		...
+	}
+	...
-To know what last version has been uploaded, please refer to versions availables into [this repository](https://artifactory.distri-mind.fr/artifactory/DistriMind-Public/com/distrimind/madkit/MaDKitLanEdition/)
+To know what is the last updaloed version, please refer to versions availables here : [this repository](https://artifactory.distri-mind.fr/artifactory/DistriMind-Public/com/distrimind/madkit/MaDKitLanEdition/)
 ### With Maven :
 Adapt into your pom.xml file, the next code :